teambit/docs/docs/getting-started/initializing-workspace.md

 This is experimental and may change in the future.
 If you experience any issues with this command please let us know.
 :::

 Start a new Bit workspace with a React environment.
+This will create a new directory with the necessary files inside.

 :::note Action Required